lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    al_agent.upload_scores(scorer)

+.. _lightly-active-learning-scorers:

 Scorers
 -----------------
 Lightly has so called scorers for the common computer vision tasks such as image classification, detection and others.
 Depending on the task you are working on you can use a different scorer.

+Active learning scores are scalar values (per sample) between `0.0` and `1.0`.
+Values closer to `1.0` typically indicate very important samples.
+For example, for an image classification model a high score indicates that the sample is hard to classify.

 Image Classification
 ^^^^^^^^^^^^^^^^^^^^^